Crumb Top Baking

 Overhead view of green pea soup in black bowls and topped with croutons.

-And I’m whipping up another batch of this vegan pea soup to enjoy tomorrow.
-This one hits the spot with its creamy texture and spicy flavour.
+This one hits the spot with its creamy texture and spicy flavor.
 It definitely coats your insides.
-And there’s nothing better than a warm bowl of soup after hours of shovelling snow, am I right?!
+And there's nothing better than a warm bowl of soup on a cold winter day!

 Vegan sweet pea soup served up in bowls with croutons.